teman67/E-Learning-Booking-Courses-Project/README.md

     to settings.py
   - pip3 install pyparsing pydot
   - python3 manage.py graph_models -a > erd.dot && python3 manage.py graph_models --pydot -a -g -o erd.png

+* This relationship diagram represents how different models are conneted to each other

+## CRUD

+CRUD functionality was implemented in both booking courses and commenting where:

+- Create: An authenticated user can create a booking or leaving a comment.

+- Read: A user can read the course information and comments .

+- Update: An authenticated user can edit and update their own booked courses or comments.

+- Delete: An authenticated user can delete their own booked courses or comments.

 ## Security Features